ZhaiFeiyue/g2/README.md

 ## Know issue

-- not support release >1.12
+- ~not support release >1.12~
+- bad perf of ScoreV BMM